top of page

 Do you provide aftercare instructions for your tattoos?

-I always provide verbal aftercare instructions for all new clients and reminders at each session.
+I always provide verbal aftercare instructions for all new clients and reminders for all clients at each session.
 For written aftercare, please visit the crown & serpent website here.
 If you have any additional questions, I am available via email or dm!

 What kind of hours do you typically work?

 At the moment, my schedule isn't really set to any particular schedule.
-I typically work between the hours of 11am and 6pm-ish, and I usually try to alternate my work weekends with full weekends off, but if I have nothing else going on, I don't mind opening time lots to be more flexible.
+I typically work between the hours of 11am and 6pm-ish Monday-Saturday.

 I can't take time off work, will you make an exception for me?